-Infractions that may result in immediate dismissal of your children from Trinity:
+Infractions that MAY result in immediate dismissal of your children from Trinity:

 - 1. Bringing weapons, drugs, or alcohol onto school grounds. - 2.
 Engaging in behaviors outlined in the zero tolerance policies (See "Parent Expectations" and "Student Expectations" sections of this handbook). - 3.
-Cursing at, threatening, or physically hurting a staff member. - 4.
-Cursing at, threatening, or physically hurting a student or parent. - 5.
-Failure to complete the required number of parent hours. - 6.
+Threatening or physically hurting a staff member, student, or parent. - 4.
 Violating probation set by the School Board/Disciplinary Committee/Administration.